ATHIFAHS/BI-Analyst-Project-1/README.md

 - **Changes quarterly**: The churn rate increased quarterly and consistently exceeded 80% in Q4 of 2020 and 2021, indicating a critical issue with customer retention.
 Despite the high turnover rate, the company managed to show a significant increase in repeat customers each quarter, with a record high of 291 repeat customers in Q4 2021.
 In contrast, there is a consistent decline in new customer numbers from Q1 to Q4 in both years.
 There is a clear quarterly trend where Q3 of 2020 had the highest total customers, while Q2 of 2021 similarly had high numbers.

 ### Sales Trends
-- **Annually pattern**: In 2021, the company experienced a 7.5% decrease in sales. total orders by 2.4%, total order quantities by 4.5%, total customers by 0.1%, and total new customers by 54.6%
+- **Annual pattern**: In 2021, the company experienced a 7.5% decrease in sales.
+This is due to a decrease in total orders by 2.4%, total order quantity by 4.5%, total customers by 0.1%, and total new customers by 54.6%, as well as a high churn rate.
+- **Quarter pattern**:

 ### Product Performance